 Heritage Open Day

-This year our new Emily Wilding Davison Building, located to the east side of the Founder's Building, will act as the welcome and information point for our Heritage Open Day.
-The Emily Wilding Davison Building is the new home of the university's archive collections and also features a cafe for our visitors to enjoy.
+The Emily Wilding Davison Building, located to the east side of the Founder's Building, will act as the welcome and information point for our Heritage Open Day.
+The Emily Wilding Davison Building is the home of the university's archive collections and also features a café for our visitors to enjoy.

 A series of tours will run throughout the day, please visit the information point from 11am on the day for tickets.

 Campus tours led by our student ambassadors (tickets apply, free)

 11.15am, 11.45am, 12.45am, 1.45pm, 2.45pm, 3.45pm

 11.30am, 12.30pm, 2.30pm, 3.30pm